ootbingo/oot-bingo-generator/doc/GENERATOR.md

 ### Example

-For normal bingo cards, the `timePerDifficulty` is equal to **0.75**.
+For normal bingo boards, the `timePerDifficulty` is equal to **0.75**.
 Continuing the earlier example, the first square, with the number **21**, gets a **desired time** of  **15.75** (`21 * 0.75`), i.e. **15m45s**.
 The second square gets a desired time of **11.25** (`15 * 0.75`).
 Doing this for all squares results in the following **desired times** (in minutes):